kvj-085/AI-Powered-Resume-Analyzer/README.md

 ---

 ## Deployment & Docker

-This project has been **Dockerized** and is **deployed on a cloud platform**.
+This project has been **Dockerized** and is currently **deployed on the cloud using Render**.

-- Docker ensures consistent environments across development and production
+- Docker ensures consistent environments across local, staging, and production
-- Deployed using **Render** for smooth CI/CD and scalability
+- Full deployment via **Render**, enabling automated CI/CD for backend and frontend
-- Uses **MongoDB Atlas** for secure, cloud-based resume data storage
+- Uses **MongoDB Atlas** as a secure, cloud-hosted NoSQL database for resume storage
+- Environment variables like database credentials are securely managed via `.env` and Render's secret management